I'll introduce myself in a moment, but first let's talk about you.

 How can we make smarter science-based decisions about our fitness, well-being, and life?

 How can we align our daily behaviors and habits with the lifestyle we

 Beyond Exercises explores the answers to these two critical questions.

 Along the journey, we take interesting forays into topics like neuroscience, mind-body recovery strategies, neuroeconomics, lifestyle design, financial independence, and any other topic that jumps into this curiosity playground.

 We swap stories and ideas about fitness, mindfulness, wellness, productivity, personal development and stoic philosophy.

 Each of these conversations are portals into a larger framework of making smarter choices and building a better life.
 If you’re intrigued, explore our blog and podcast.
-Better yet, download our free book, Escape Pain, and join our free online community of 4,000+ subscribers.
+Better yet, download our free class, Summit Well-Being, and join our free online community of 4,000+ subscribers.

 And if you’d like to meet me — Morgan Fielder, the writer and instigator —

 When I graduated from college at the Naval Academy, I went to went to war in support of Operation Iraqi Freedom (OIF) as a naval surface warfare officer.
 So did my boyfriend, but instead of commanding a quarterdeck, he commanded a Marine Corps scout sniper platoon.

 Driving warships was exciting and fun!
 Between the typical sleep deprivation and diet of Otis Spunkmeyer muffins that is the life of a warship driver, I lost my fitness from running NCAA div I track.